dp-rp/outlook-custom-tasks/stories.md

 - As a user, I'd optionally like to be able to have an AI make suggestions about what kind of rules I may want to create next based on patterns it finds.
 - As a professional, I want to be able to share my rules and insights with my teammates.

+## Rule Creator

+- As a rule creator, I want to be able to filter down emails that DO match certain conditions, but DON'T match others.
+  - e.g. emails ARE from johnsmith@example.com, however do not contain the word "suburb" in the subject line.
+- As a rule creator, I want to be able to sort emails by multiple criteria.
+  - e.g. unread emails first, then by sender name, etc.

 ## Rule Suggestion AI

 - As an AI, I should consider any unflagged and unread emails similar to already flagged emails as potentially important and worthy of consideration when suggesting new rules.